confirmationbias616/weather_db/README.md

 Use Scikit-Learn to train a random forest model on historical data, using the reported daily high by The Weather Network as a the target variable.
 Pickle the model for future use in predicting daily highs.

 #### Predict
-Unpickle appropriate model generated in previous step and use it to predict
+Unpickle appropriate model generated in previous step and use it to predict.

 #### Report
-Provide some insight into how the model predicted the weather for yesterday.
+Feed prediction data into [Klipfolio](https://app.klipfolio.com/published/dcdee1e03d96198ac7b9d659ae29357a/accuracy-improvements) to track performance and provide a way to explore model shortcomings to alow better planning for future improvements.

 ## Getting Started